Parappa is a greedy little bastard.

 In eX-Driver’s take on the future, the highways are occupied entirely by automated cars and trucks that transport their passengers with no accidents, no road rage, and no human input.
 This makes it all the more troublesome when the occasional vehicle goes berserk and starts tearing around the road.
 That’s when the eX-Driver unit goes into action, sending the hotheaded Lisa Sakakino (think Natsumi from You’re Under Arrest) and the gentler Lorna Endo (Miyuki to Lisa’s Natsumi) to bring down these rogue vehicles with sensor-blinding paste guns and their skills at driving two of the few old-fashioned, engine-powered cars on the road.

 During a particularly heated chase one day, Lisa and Lorna are helped by a mysterious driver in a bright yellow Subaru Impreza.
-Awed by the stranger’s skills at the wheel, Lisa proclaims that she’s found the man of her dreams, only to discover that he’s a wise-ass kid by the name of Souichi Sugano.
-Just to vex Lisa further, he’s also the latest member of eX-Driver and the newest transfer student at the girls’ high school.
-(Yes, they’re in high school, even though they look closer to college.)
+Awed by the stranger's skills at the wheel, Lisa proclaims that she's found the man of her dreams, only to discover that he's a wise-ass kid by the name of Souichi Sugano.
+Just to vex Lisa further, he's also the latest member of eX-Driver and the newest transfer student at the girls' high school (Yes, they're in high school, even though they look closer to college).
 Lisa and Souichi spark a rivalry while Lorna tries to make the best of it, even when the team becomes the subject of a nosy, Americanism-spouting documentary maker.

-As they often do, Anime Works has put out a nice localization regardless of a title’s quality.
+As they often do, Anime Works puts out a nice localization regardless of a title's quality.
 Bang!
-Zoom’s English dub is rather pleasant, with Joshua Seth giving a suitable Souichi and Lia Sargent (Nanami in El-Hazard, Milly in Trigun) playing against typecasting by taking on the constantly ticked-off Lisa.
-The Japanese cast is similarly accomplished, and there’s a surprising array of extra footage, including a production team interview and a short in which the voice actresses of eX-Driver race with go-karts and RC cars.
+Zoom's English dub is rather pleasant, with Joshua Seth giving a suitable Souichi and Lia Sargent (Nanami in El-Hazard, Milly in Trigun) playing against typecasting by taking on the constantly ticked-off Lisa.
+The Japanese cast is similarly accomplished, and there's a surprising array of extra footage, including a production team interview and a short in which the voice actresses of eX-Driver race with go-karts and RC cars.

 Format: DVD

-Running Time: 90 minutes per volume
+Running Time: 180 minutes

 Estimated Rating: 13 and up